daphnesmit/with-next-promise-tree-walker/README.md

 In your component/page you need to use the `usePromise()` hook.
 This example uses Typescript.

+usePromise() also exports a run() function.
+If you turn skip to true you can manually fetch the data by calling the exported run() function.

 ```jsx
 import { usePromise } from  'with-next-promise-tree-walker'